domschl/syncognite/README.md

 * 2018-03-02: Removed faulty RAN layer, switched to official eigen3 github-mirror at: [Github eigen3](https://github.com/eigenteam/eigen-git-mirror), fixes for eigen-dev stricted type-checking.

+## Subprojects:

 Things that should work:

-Subprojects:

 * [testneural](cptest/) (cptest subproject, consistency tests for all layers using testdata and numerical differentials)
 * [bench](bench/) (benchmark subproject, benchmarks for all layers)